sderosiaux/golb/src/pages/2018-08-10-never-commit-too-early/index.md

 Here, it's difficult to generalize `compute` because it relies on several `Task`'s features which don't have their equivalent in typeclasses: callbacks, unordered gathering, fallback to the default `Scheduler`...

-We could create our own specialized TC with the method(s) we want:
+We could create our own specialized typeclasses (respect the coherence) with the methods we want:

 ```scala
 @typeclass